Internet in Romania: Mobile and wireless

 Telekom Romania provides 3G internet with speeds of up to 43.2 Mbit/s in urban areas on 2100 MHz and EDGE in rural areas on 900 MHz.
 Since 2013 they introduced 4G with speeds up to 150 Mbit/s.
-In 2019, one day after Vodafone, Digi.Mobil announced their 5G infrastructure.
-At the moment, Digi.Mobil's 5G network is only available in some cities and is reported to be unsupported by Apple devices.
+In 2019, one day after Vodafone, DIGI announced their 5G infrastructure.

 WiMAX services are offered by companies like Idilis, OpticNET, Necc Telecom and Rombit NET.
 Speeds go up to 6 Mbit/s download and 1 Mbit/s upload, with unmetered traffic.
 Some providers are resellers or share the same radio infrastructure.

-Public Wi-Fi Hotspots
+Public Wi-Fi hotspots

-RCS&RDS launched the Digi Wi-Fi service in 2011.
-It is free to use by all RCS&RDS wired internet subscribers, and free for up to 60 minutes per day for guests.
+DIGI launched the Digi Wi-Fi service in 2011.
+It is free to use by all DIGI wired internet subscribers, and free for up to 60 minutes per day for guests.
 There are no paid plans available.

 Vodafone Romania launched the Vodafone Wi-Fi service in 2012.
 It allows free connections for up to 60 minutes, after which the user is disconnected.
 A new free connection can be made again, after the time is up.

 Orange Romania offers free Wi-Fi hotspots in Bucharest's old center under the Orange Wi-Fi Zone brand since 2011.

-CityNet and the vice mayor of Botosani, Cosmin Andrei launched at the Summer Fest 2013 a new service offering free Wi-Fi hotspots in more than 30 locations covering places such as schools, public parks, hospitals and landmark buildings.
+CityNet and the vice mayor of Botoșani, Cosmin Andrei, launched a new service offering free Wi-Fi hotspots in more than 30 locations at Summer Fest 2013, covering places such as schools, public parks, hospitals and landmark buildings.
 Promises were also made to extend in the near future.